Have a question? It might just be answered below:

 I am an artist.
 Can you tell me how to get into Licensing?

 Once you've decided it is still your dream/goal, then start your research!
 A quick web search will turn up consultants and advisors, free advice and forums for you to link with folks from all sides (and experience levels) of the Licensing Industry.
+And about that book: my smart and hilarious friend Ronnie has written an awesome book on Art Licensing, and I highly recommend it!

-Research, research, research!
+Seriously, research, research, research!

 Get ready to work your buns off (while spending way too much time on them), spend a fortune, live/breathe/dream your work 24/7, and stand brave and tall amidst ego-crushing let-downs.
 The lows can be devastating but the highs are awesome and I wouldn't change a thing about my own crazy career path.
 Follow your dream, and if Art Licensing is your dream: welcome to the Circus and break a leg!